drewcauchi77/pharosly/TASKS.md

 12. Null checks?
 13. Redirect for 403 messages
 14. TESTS TESTS TESTS with Pest 4!!!
+15. PHP Stan? + properties added on the model to avoid squiggly errors
-15. Update ReadMe file with all the requirements
+16. Update ReadMe file with all the requirements

 Switching episodes to check
 1. LoginController > store